-- -3 This option uses an NSEC3-capable algorithm to generate a DNSSEC key.
-If this option is used with an algorithm that has both NSEC and NSEC3 versions, then the NSEC3 version is used; for example, dnssec-keygen -3a RSASHA1 specifies the NSEC3RSASHA1 algorithm. - -E engine This option specifies the cryptographic hardware to use.
+This option uses an NSEC3-capable algorithm to generate a DNSSEC key.
+If this option is used with an algorithm that has both NSEC and NSEC3 versions, then the NSEC3 version is used; for example, dnssec-keygen -3a RSASHA1 specifies the NSEC3RSASHA1 algorithm.

+-E engine

+This option specifies the cryptographic hardware to use.

 When BIND 9 is built with OpenSSL, this needs to be set to the OpenSSL engine identifier that drives the cryptographic accelerator or hardware service module (usually pkcs11).

-When BIND is built with native PKCS#11 cryptography (--enable-native-pkcs11), it defaults to the path of the PKCS#11 provider library specified via --with-pkcs11.
+-1 label

--1 label This option specifies the label for a key pair in the crypto hardware.
+This option specifies the label for a key pair in the crypto hardware.